akshayasreeg28-jpg/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. Start with a square matrix A of order 𝑛×𝑛 Initialize:𝐿=𝐼
-L=I (Identity matrix)
-𝑈=0 (Zero matrix)

-2. For each row
+Step 1: Start the program.
+Step 2: Read the size n of the square matrix.
+Step 3: Input the matrix A.
+Step 4: Create two matrices:(Lower triangular matrix) and (Upper triangular matrix) Step 5: Initialize:
+Set all diagonal elements of L to 1
-𝑖=1 to n:Compute elements of U using
+Set all elements of U to 0
-𝑈𝑖𝑗=𝐴𝑖𝑗−∑𝑘=1𝑖−1 𝐿𝑖𝑘 𝑈𝑘𝑗,for 𝑗≥𝑖

-3. For each column 𝑗=1
+Step 6: For each row, do the following:
-j=1 to 𝑛
-Compute elements of L using
-𝐿𝑗𝑖=𝑈𝑖𝑖(𝐴𝑗𝑖−∑𝑘=1 𝑖−1 𝐿𝑗𝑘𝑈𝑘𝑖),for 𝑗>i

-4. epeat Steps 2 and 3 until all elements are calculated.
-Finally, obtain 𝐴=𝐿𝑈
+Find values for the upper triangular matrix U
+Then find values for the lower triangular matrix L Step 7: Repeat the process for all rows until both L and U are completely filled.
+Step 8: Display matrices L and U.
+Step 9: Stop the program.

 ## Program: